CaelumSculptoris/trip-pqc/veinn/README.md

 MIT License

 ## Notes
    - 25 YoE in software engineering, frontend frameworks specialist.
 Zero YoE Python/Cryptography.
 Please dont judge me too strongly, I know the code looks like garbage.
 Primarily trying to get a working and stable PoC before I refactor the code and abstract the VEINN primitive out as an importable class.
+Also unemployed so get at me if you think I'd be valuable to your team.
+Alternatively if you'd like to help clean up some of my code, create a pull request and God will bless you with prayers and karma.

 ### Updates
    - Reorg experimental files to appropriate folder